 Mobility hubs combine many types of travel in a single physical location: on-street car club vehicles parked next to bus stops and bicycle parking, with real-time transport information and pedestrian facilities.

 By taking private vehicle ownership off the road, Enterprise Car Club creates space for active travel, making it safer and more attractive to the wider community.
 Car Club members themselves after joining are likely to walk more and cycle more than they did prior to obtaining membership.
-Research shows that up to 60% of car club members walk three times a week, and up to 30% have used a bicycle as frequently – compared an average of just 14% of people cycling more than once a week*.
+Research shows that up to 61% of car club members use public transport at least once a week, and up to 37% have used a bicycle as frequently – compared to an average of just 20% of people cycling more than once a week*.
 This is because car club members have a greater propensity to opt for these active travel modes for smaller localised journeys, using a car only when really needed.
 Find out more about Enterprise Car Club & Active Travel.